toyobayashi/emnapi-docs/src/guide/error-handling.md

 Since the exception was cleared here, it will not be propagated as a JavaScript exception after the native callback returns.

-### Calling Node-API directly from a **node-addon-api** addon
+### Calling Node-API directly

-**node-addon-api** provides macros for throwing errors in response to non-OK `napi_status` results when calling Node-API functions from within a native addon.
+**node-addon-api** provides macros for throwing errors in response to non-OK `napi_status` results when calling Node-API functions.
 These macros are defined differently depending on whether C++ exceptions are enabled or not, but are available for use in either case.